JungeAlexander/cocoscore/doc/example/example.md

 ```

 This trains a fastText model using the given hyperparameter settings.
-The final model is written to `mymodel.ftz`.
+The final model is written to `mymodel.ftz` and fastText's progress is written to the command line.
 The ending `.ftz` indicates that the model has been compressed using the`fasttext quantize` command.

 ### Splitting into training and test data